Youth Justice (Revision 2)

 A print version of the eText can sometimes be purchased from the publisher through a direct-to-student link provided on the course website; you can also acquire the textbook on your own if you wish.

 All of the course materials for CRJS 370 are available online through the myAU portal.
 The textbook is available digitally and will be sent to you before your course start date.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.

-Updated May 10 2016 by Student & Academic Services
+Updated December 06 2017 by Student & Academic Services